Painting Childhood: From Holbein to Freud

 16 March – 16 June 2019Book Now

-Featuring stunning portraits, amusing scenes and touching ‘fancy pictures’, the exhibition will explore the creative process and the specific challenges posed by painting children: from how to capture the fleeting moments of youth,
+Through stunning portraits, amusing genre scenes and touching ‘fancy pictures’, we will explore the creative process and the specific challenges posed by painting children: from how to capture the fleeting moments of youth,

-Frans Xaver Winterhalter, Kind Edward VII (1841-1910), When Albert Edward, Prince of Wales, 1846, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2018
+Franz Xaver Winterhalter, King Edward VII (1841-1910), When Albert Edward, Prince of Wales, 1846, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2018

 1 June: Expressive session 7 June: Contemplate session 11am – 1pm